 Information regarding the immunization requirements for specific clinical training sites will be available through the Associate Dean for Clinical Affairs and Patient Care.

 Student immunization and related medical records are retained in the Office of the Associate Dean for Clinical Affairs and Patient Care in accordance with HIPAA standards.

-8) COVID 19/SARS CoV 2 (Currently not required but highly recommended)
+8) COVID 19/SARS CoV 2: